 Alternatives to Condoms for Oral Sex

 The alternative to condoms is dental dams.
 Dental dams are also a barrier method for protection during cunnilingus and anilingus.
+While most dams are made from latex, there are also latex-free dams made from polyurethane available on the wider market.

 People have been known to fashion their dental dams from plastic wrap or flattened-out condoms as a makeshift barrier (not as effective as dental dams) or as pleasant.